sdnds-tw/awesome-sdn/README.md

 # Userspace Network Stack
 - [mTCP](https://github.com/eunyoung14/mtcp) - mTCP is a highly scalable user-level TCP stack for multicore systems. mTCP source code is distributed under the Modified BSD License.
 For more detail, please refer to the LICENSE.
 The license term of io_engine driver and ported applications may differ from the mTCP’s.
+- [net-next-nuse](https://github.com/libos-nuse/net-next-nuse) - Network Stack in Userspace (NUSE) NUSE allows us to use Linux network stack as a library which any applications can directory use by linking the library.
+Each application has its own network stack so, it provides an instant virtualized environment apart from a host operating system.
+- [drv-netif-dpdk](https://github.com/rumpkernel/drv-netif-dpdk) - drv-netif-dpdk is a DPDK network interface for rump kernels.
+The combined result is a userspace TCP/IP stack doing packet I/O via DPDK.
+- [f-stack](https://github.com/F-Stack/f-stack) - F-Stack is an user space network development kit with high performance based on DPDK, FreeBSD TCP/IP stack and coroutine API.

 # Resources
 ## Books